Skip to content

 TL;DR

-LWAIL leverages ICVF to learn a dynamics-aware latent representation from a small amount of random data, replacing the Euclidean ground metric in Wasserstein-based imitation learning with a latent-space distance.
-The method achieves expert-level imitation performance using only a single state-only expert trajectory.
+The authors propose LWAIL, which utilizes ICVF to learn dynamics-aware latent representations from a small amount of random data.
+By upgrading the "ground metric" of the Wasserstein distance from Euclidean distance to latent space distance, the method achieves expert-level imitation performance using only a single state trajectory.

 Background & Motivation

-Background: Imitation learning aims to learn a policy from expert demonstrations.
-Adversarial imitation learning (AIL) achieves this by matching the state distributions of the agent and the expert, with \(f\)-divergences and the Wasserstein distance being the two predominant distribution metrics.
+Background: Imitation learning (IL) aims to learn policies from expert demonstrations.
+Adversarial Imitation Learning (AIL) achieves this by matching the state distributions of the agent and the expert, typically using \(f\)-divergence or Wasserstein distance as distribution metrics.

-Limitations of Prior Work: (1) \(f\)-divergence-based methods require overlapping distribution supports, which is difficult to satisfy when low-quality, non-expert data is used.
-(2) Wasserstein methods based on the Kantorovich–Rubinstein (KR) dual are more robust, but the 1-Lipschitz constraint implicitly assumes Euclidean distance as the ground metric—an assumption that fails to capture environment dynamics.
-For instance, although state \(B\) may be closer to expert state \(C\) in Euclidean space, if \(B\) cannot reach \(C\), it is less valuable than a more distant state \(A\) that can.
+Limitations of Prior Work: (1) \(f\)-divergence requires overlapping distribution supports, which is difficult to satisfy when utilizing low-quality non-expert data.
+(2) Although Wasserstein methods based on Kantorovich-Rubinstein (KR) duality are more robust, the 1-Lipschitz constraint implicitly assumes Euclidean distance as the ground metric.
+This fails to capture environment dynamics; for instance, state B might be closer to expert state C in Euclidean space, but if B cannot reach C, it is less valuable than a more distant state A that can.

-Key Challenge: The Wasserstein distance requires a meaningful ground metric over states, yet Euclidean distance ignores transition dynamics—states that are geometrically close may be entirely unreachable from one another in the environment.
+Key Challenge: Wasserstein distance requires an effective ground metric to measure distances between states, yet Euclidean distance ignores transition dynamics—states that are close geographically might be completely unreachable in the environment.

-Key Insight: ICVF (Intent-Conditioned Value Function) is used to learn a dynamics-aware embedding \(\phi(s)\) from a small amount of random state data, such that Euclidean distances in the embedding space naturally reflect reachability relationships.
+Key Insight: Utilize Intent-Conditioned Value Functions (ICVF) to learn a dynamics-aware embedding space \(\phi(s)\) from a small amount of random state data.
+In this space, Euclidean distance naturally captures reachability relationships.

-Core Idea: Replace the Euclidean space in Wasserstein AIL with a dynamics-aware latent space learned via ICVF.
+Core Idea: Replace the Euclidean space in Wasserstein AIL with the dynamics-aware latent space learned by ICVF.

 Method